threefoldtech/coredns/GOVERNANCE.md

 ## Benevolent Dictator for Life

+The CoreDNS project has a benevolent dictator for life.

 A [Benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) is a single person that has a final say in any decision concerning the CoreDNS project.

-The benevolent dictator for live can volunteer to step down and appoint a new "dictator for life".
+The benevolent dictator for life can volunteer to step down and appoint a new "dictator for life".

+The current "benevolent dictator for life" is identified in the [top level OWNERS file](https://github.com/coredns/coredns/OWNERS) with the string `benevolent dictator for life` behind the name.

 ## Expectations from Maintainers